 Article II: Membership

 The membership of the TTT consists of the individuals whose dues have been collected and applications have been approved by the board of directors (BOD).
-All privileges and benefits associated with full membership proceed unrestricted unless otherwise specified by the BOD as provided in Article II, Section 2 of these bylaws.
+All privileges and benefits associated with full membership proceed unrestricted unless otherwise specified by the BOD as provided in Article 11, Section 2 and 3 of these bylaws.
 Current USHPA or HPAC membership is required for flight privileges.